sekanflor/techswap/README.md

      - `Content-Type: application/json`
 3. **Save the request to a collection**.
 4. **Open the Collection Runner** (Runner button or Ctrl+R).
-   - Set Iterations to 101
+   - Set Iterations to 11
    - Set Delay to 100 ms
    - Click Run
 5. **Observe the results**:
-   - The first 100 requests should return status 200
+   - The first 10 requests should return status 200
-   - The 101st request should return status 429 with the error message
+   - The 11th request should return status 429 with the error message
+   - To view the error message, click on the 429 result in the Collection Runner and check the response body panel.

 #### Troubleshooting
 - If you never see a 429 error: